 Essential #6.
 Recovery-Oriented Thinking.

 We come to another pillar of long term recovery.
 We call this cognitive change.
 What I mean by this is that virtually all your thinking is in line with the points in this article.
 Namely, chemical alteration of mood or consciousness has no place in your life.
 Chemicals have no role in your thinking.
-You are virtually indifferent to chemicals (including alcohol).
+You strive towards indifference to addictive chemicals (including alcohol).
 Cues or stimuli previously associated with those chemicals no longer elicit thoughts of chemicals.
 Recall of the positive feelings associated with use seem distant, unimportant, and inconsequential.